Yuwang-art/scRNA-seq_in_rice_seedlings/README.md

 # scRNA-seq in rice seedlings
- Single-cell transcriptome atlas of rice seedlings
+ Single-cell transcriptome atlas of the leave and root of rice seedlings